 Thinking the Worst

 There is a pervasive problem in quantitative ethics.
 It is that the human psyche hates to be found to have been wrong in an expectation of good.
-It does not mind so much to be found wrong in an expectation of evil.
+It does not mind so much being found wrong in an expectation of evil.
 Thinking the worst of things counts as a sign of worldliness and street smartness.
-Thus it is that good experiences do not cumulate, whereas a single bad one may persist shatteringly in memory.
+Thus it is that good experiences tend not to cumulate, whereas a single bad one may persist shatteringly in memory.

 Edmond Gosse tells how his youthful charity to some ungrateful peasants destroyed his capacity for charity forever.
-He had brought some carefully saved coins to present to one of the poor families of a nearby village, not unnaturally expecting a word of thanks:
+He had brought some carefully saved coins to present to one of the poor families of a nearby village, probably expecting a word of thanks:

 When I reached the cottage, husband and wife were at home, doing nothing at all in the approved Sunday style.
 I was received by them with some surprise, but I quickly explained my mission, and produced my linen bag.
 To my disgust, all John Brooks said was, "I know'd the Lord would provide," and after emptying my little bag into the palm of an enormous hand, he swept the contents into his trousers pocket and slapped his thigh.
 He said not one single word of thanks or appreciation.
 I was absolutely cut to the heart . . . the springs of benevolence were dried up within me, and to this day I have never entirely recovered from the shock of John Brooks's coarse leer and his "I know'd the Lord would provide."
 The infant plant of philanthropy was burned in my bosom as if by quick-lime.